 Kevin M. Kruse studies the political, social, and urban/suburban history of 20th-century America, with particular interest in the making of modern conservatism.
 Focused on conflicts over race, rights, and religion, he also studies the postwar South and modern suburbia.
 He is also a member of the Executive Committee of the Center for the Study of Religion.

 Professor Kruse is the author of White Flight: Atlanta and the Making of Modern Conservatism (2005), as well as co-editor of three collections: The New Suburban History (2006), with Thomas Sugrue; Spaces of the Modern City (2008), with Gyan Prakash; and Fog of War: The Second World War and the Civil Rights Movement (2012) with Stephen Tuck.
-He is currently completing a study of the rise of American religious nationalism in the mid-twentieth century, titled One Nation Under God: How Corporate America Invented Christian America (forthcoming in April 2015 from Basic Books).
+His newest work is One Nation Under God: How Corporate America Invented Christian America (2015), a study of the rise of American religious nationalism in the mid-twentieth century.
+He discussed the book with Terry Gross on NPR's Fresh Air.

 His first book, White Flight, won prizes including the 2007 Francis B. Simkins Award from the Southern Historical Association (for the best first book in Southern history, 2005-2006) and the 2007 Best Book Award in Urban Politics from the American Political Science Association.
 In addition, Professor Kruse has been honored as one of America's top young "Innovators in the Arts and Sciences" by the Smithsonian Magazine, selected as one of the top young historians in the country by the History News Network, and named a Distinguished Lecturer by the Organization of American Historians.

 - 1994 B.A., History, University of North Carolina, Chapel Hill.